zeux/zeux.github.io/_posts/2009-02-15-view-frustum-culling-optimization-structures-and-arrays.md

 Last week I've tried my best at optimizing the underlying functions without touching the essence of algorithm (if there was a function initially that filled a 8-vector array with AABB points, optimizations from previous post could be done in math library).
 It seems the strategy has to be changed.

 There are several reasons why the code is still slow.
 One is branching.
 We'll cover that in the next issue though.
 Another one has already been discussed on this blog related to shaders – we have 4-way SIMD instructions, but we are not using them properly.
-For example, our point transformation function wastes 1 scalar operation per each si_fma, and requires additional .w component fixup after that.
+For example, our point transformation function wastes 1 scalar operation per each `si_fma`, and requires additional .w component fixup after that.
 Our dot product function is simply horrible.
 Once again we're going to switch layout for intermediate data from Array of Structures to Structure of Arrays.

 We have 8 AABB points, so we'll need 6 vectors – 2 vectors per each component.
 Do we need all 6?
 Nah.
 Since it's an AABB, we can organize stuff so that we need only 4 like this: